Audi A6: A6 allroad quattro (2006–2011)

 Audi announced the C6 series allroad in 2005 and released it the following year.
 This model was called the Audi A6 allroad quattro (unlike the previous version, the Audi allroad quattro, with no reference to the A6 nomenclature).

 The Audi A6 allroad quattro again featured adaptive air suspension and quattro permanent four-wheel drive system.
 The A6 allroad was powered by a choice of two Fuel Stratified Injection (FSI) petrol engines, a 3.2-litre V6 and a 4.2-litre V8, and two TDI diesel engines, a 180 PS 2.7 L and a 225 PS (233 only in the US) 3.0 L. The tiptronic gearbox is standard on the 4.2 V8 and the 2.7 TDI, but optional on the 3.2 FSI and 3.0 TDI.

 The five-mode air suspension can be raised by up to 60 mm to provide ground clearance of 185 mm which is better than the older four-mode.

 The car featured a number of off-road styling cues including larger bumpers and sills.

-In some European markets, this A6 allroad quattro was more expensive than the larger Audi Q7, but an air suspension is an expensive option in the Q7.
-In its native country, Germany, it cost a few hundred Euros less than the Q7.